 To advance the effective use of light for society and the environment

 We view the LRC as the nucleus for independent lighting research and education.
 We are the pre-eminent source of objective, timely information about lighting technologies and applications and about human response to light.

-We are committed to influencing lighting practice through multidisciplinary research and demonstrations; educating the future leaders in lighting; encouraging a view of lighting wherein economic gains are balanced with environmental sustainability; delivering high quality products in a timely manner; and providing a collaborative working environment for faculty, staff, and students.
+We are committed to influencing lighting practice through multidisciplinary research and demonstrations; educating the future leaders in lighting; encouraging a view of lighting wherein economic gains are balanced with environmental sustainability; and providing a collaborative working environment for faculty, staff, and students.